-I hope you enjoy a thick slice of this carrot cake as soon as possible.
+I hope you enjoy a thick slice as soon as possible.
 It's truly the best.
-And sharing is caring so make sure you pin this recipe on Pinterest.
+And sharing is caring so make sure you pin this small batch carrot cake recipe on Pinterest.
 Thanks for reading!

 How to Make Praline Carrot Cake from Scratch